 - Coyoacán - like San Ángel, Coyoacán is filled with charming colonial buildings, although it feels more laid back, arty, and bohemian.
 Head to central Coyoacán to hang out in the plazas or visit Frida Kahlo's Casa Azul.

 - San Ángel - this upscale, residential area of the city features picturesque cobblestone streets and colonial architecture.
 It's the perfect place to spend a fun, bougie Saturday afternoon, when the popular Bazaar Sábado is open.

-- Santa Fe – an upscale resisdential / business district, this area feels much more modern than other parts of the city (it was built over a former mine / landfill, beginning in the 1980s).
-Although I wouldn’t head to this neighborhood if you’re short on time, Parque La Mexicana is worth a trip, and you’ll find the biggest shopping mall in CDMX here, too.
+- Santa Fe - an upscale residential / business district, this area feels much more modern than other parts of the city (it was built over a former mine / landfill, beginning in the 1980s).
+Although I wouldn't head to this neighborhood if you're short on time, Parque La Mexicana is worth a trip, and you'll find the biggest shopping mall in the city here, too.